swapshandilya/word-embeddings-in-RNN/README.md

 # word-embeddings-in-RNN
-This repo contains a project explaining the use oof word embeddings in RNNs.
+This repo contains a project explaining the use of word embeddings in RNNs.